 You will see different areas with a small board describing which bulb nursery provided bulbs for this particular display.
 There are immense areas around the Keukenhof, even up into Friesland, where you will see the vast fields where the tulip bulbs are growing.

 The Keukenhof and its history

 In 1950, the park opened its doors for the first time and received 236.000 visitors in that same year.
 Over the years the Keukenhof has become world-famous attracting visitors from all countries.
 20% of the visitors are Dutch and 40% come from European countries, especially Germany and Belgium.
 From the US comes some 10% and China has some 8%.

 Nowadays 100 bulb companies participate and show their blooming products.
 They supply the bulbs in autumn to be planted by 40 gardeners in time for the flowering season, which is mid-March to mid-May.
 Depending on the weather condition, the tulips flower around mid-April.

 My experience visiting the Keukenhof

 As I said at the beginning of this post, I had not been back for 50 years.
 While still living at home with my parents, they on having friends staying, often planned a trip to the Keukenhof.
 It was like a tradition.
-I always enjoyed going there, but over such a long period of time memories do tend to lose some of its colors.
+I always enjoyed going there, but over such a long period of time memories do tend to lose some of their colors.